Contrast-Security-OSS/docs/content/admin/manage_orgs/Licensing.md

 ### Allocate Licenses

-To grant licenses to an organization, click the caret in the grid row and select **Allocate Licenses** from the dropdown menu.
+To grant licenses to an organization, click the caret in the grid row and select **Allocate Licenses** from the row action dropdown menu.
 In the dialog that appears, SaaS users can enter the number of Assess and/or Protect licenses in the given fields to allocate to that organization.
 Click in the corresponding **Expiration Date** fields to make your selections on the calendars.
 EOP users can choose to allocate licenses from the total number available, which is shown in dialog along with the predetermined expiration dates.

 <a href="assets/images/Licenses-allocate.png" rel="lightbox" title="Allocate licenses dialog for SaaS"><img class="thumbnail" src="assets/images/Licenses-allocate.png"/></a>

 ### License Summary

-You can manage the licenses granted to an organization by choosing **License Summary** in the row's dropdown menu, or by clicking on the license counts in the grid.
+You can manage the licenses granted to an organization by choosing **License Summary** in the row action dropdown menu, or by clicking on the license counts in the grid.
 The **License Summary** dialog provides thermometer charts of the organization's Assess and Protect licenses as well as upcoming expiration dates.
 SaaS users can use the links to **Allocate more licenses** or **Revoke unused licenses**.

 <a href="assets/images/License-summary.png" rel="lightbox" title="License Summary dialog for SaaS"><img class="thumbnail" src="assets/images/License-summary.png"/></a>